 It inherently improves relationships.

-When you add new customers to your business through social selling, you’ll start your relationships on the right foot.
+When you add new customers to your business through social selling, you’ll start your relationships on the right foot, which also ties in with another sales methodology: relationship selling.
 Depending on the nature of your business, this could be conducive to better collaborations, better negotiation, and other productive benefits.

 Of course, social selling isn’t a perfect strategy.
 There are some weaknesses to consider as well; for example, social selling tends to take more time and effort than other sales strategies, since you’ll need to spend time getting to know your prospects and customers.